Skip to main content

 Frequently asked questions

-It is sensible to get advice if the letter changes payments, refuses treatment, alleges fault, mentions threshold injury or WPI, asks for documents you do not understand, or gives a review deadline.
-The advice should start with the actual letter and the evidence behind it.
+Contact a lawyer when an insurer letter changes weekly payments, refuses treatment, alleges fault, mentions threshold injury or WPI, asks for documents you do not understand, or gives a review deadline.
+The review should start with the actual letter and the evidence behind it.

-Can legal advice guarantee that the insurer will accept the claim?
+Can legal advice make the insurer accept the claim?

-No. A lawyer can assess the evidence, explain risks, prepare submissions and guide the review pathway, but outcomes depend on the facts, medical evidence, statutory requirements, insurer position and any PIC or Court decision.
+No. A lawyer can assess the evidence, explain risks, prepare submissions and guide the review pathway, but the result depends on the facts, medical evidence, statutory requirements, insurer position and any PIC or Court decision.

 What should I send for a first review?